Edited By : Renée Deveney

 Class 1 Hernia Mesh Product Recalls

 Some manufacturers have initiated their own voluntary hernia mesh recalls.
-Classed from 1 to 3 depending on the seriousness of the potential consequences, Class 1 recalls are the most serious.
+The FDA classifies recalls from 1–3 depending on the seriousness of the potential consequences.
+Class 1 recalls are the most serious.

 Class 1 hernia mesh recalls include the following products: